Who should apply to NEW Leadership™ New Jersey?

 At NEW Leadership™ you will

 "Not only did I gain leadership skills, I left the

 program with a strong network of future leaders."

 NEW Leadership™ is supported by donations from corporate sponsors and individuals that cover some of the program costs.
 Each participating college and university is asked to pay a $500 program fee per student.
 There is no direct cost to the students.
 Housing, food, and all program materials for the full six days of the program are provided.

 Applicants are required to provide contact information for a faculty or staff member at their school who agrees to assist them in obtaining funding for the NEW Leadership™ program fee.
 A limited number of scholarships will be available to students who are unable to obtain sponsorship from their schools.

-Check the list of participating schools tab above for contacts who have agreed to help students find funding.
+Check the NJ Participating Schools Contact Information tab above for contacts who have agreed to help students find funding.